ksarhani-sketch/Alpha_Wallet/README.md

 ## Notes

-* API Gateway enforces a Cognito authorizer; ensure clients attach valid user pool tokens in the `Authorization` header.
+* The demo API deploys without authentication; all requests operate against a shared sandbox user.
 * DynamoDB keys are simplified for the prototype.
 For production, add GSIs for byAccount/byCategory queries and write capacity alarms.